bansheewaltz/Linux-Devops/src/report.md

     3 packets transmitted, 3 received, 0% packet loss, time 2017ms
     rtt min/avg/max/mdev = 1.001/1.068/1.141/0.057 ms
     ```
-But connection, created by this command will disappear after network or system restart.
+But connection created by this command will disappear after network or system restart.
 #### 2.2.
 Adding a static route with saving
 - To do a clean experiment, restart the machines
 - Adding static route from one machine to another using *etc/netplan/00-installer-config.yaml* file